Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Off-Cone Field Equations

 \section{Off-Cone Field Equations}

 Turning to the case for which $\theta \neq \theta_{\rm C}$, the $\hat{\theta}$-component of the electromagnetic field will now be built in the time-domain.
-The RB field equations for the $\hat{\theta}$ and $\hat{r}$ components are summarized in both RB and JCH+AC \cite{10.1103/physrevd.65.016003,10.1016/j.astropartphys.2017.03.008}.
+The RB field equations for the $\hat{\theta}$ and $\hat{r}$ components are summarized in both RB and JCH+AC \cite{10.1103/physrevd.65.016003,10.1016/j.astropartphys.2017.03.008}, and Appendix \ref{app:a}.
 Recall the general form of the electromagnetic field, given in Equation \ref{eq:main}:

 The first task is to simplify $\vec{\mathcal{E}}(\omega,\theta)$ before taking the inverse Fourier transform.
-The simplification inolves expanding $\vec{\mathcal{E}}(\omega,\theta)$ in a Taylor series such that $u = 1-i\eta \approx 1$, restricting $\eta < 1$.
-The restriction $\eta < 1$ may be satisfied by either $a\sin\theta/r \ll 1$, or $k a \sin\theta \ll 1$, or both.
+The simplification inolves expanding $\vec{\mathcal{E}}(\omega,\theta)$ in a Taylor series such that $u = 1-i\eta \approx 1$, restricting $\eta < 1$ (far-field).
 Once $\vec{\mathcal{E}}(\omega,\theta)$ is simplified, the inverse Fourier transform of Equation \ref{eq:main2} may be evaluated to produce the result.
 Table \ref{tab:features_2} contains useful variable definitions, Table \ref{tab:features_3} contains useful function definitions, and Table \ref{tab:features_4} contains special cases of the functions in Table \ref{tab:features_3}.